ScienceCommons/curate_science/README.md

 ==============
 [![Build Status](https://travis-ci.org/ScienceCommons/curate_science.svg?branch=master)](https://travis-ci.org/ScienceCommons/curate_science)

-*Science Deliciously User-Friendly.*
+*Science deliciously user-friendly.*

 Code base of **[Curate Science](https://CurateScience.org)**, an author page web app to make scientific papers deliciously user-friendly to consume and universally accessible (think Google Scholar substantially enhanced in several unique ways; see our [release 0.4.0 video](https://www.youtube.com/watch?v=abJStJvwFxc) for a demo of new features).
 The app is part of a broader integrated curation system to ensure that research is transparent and credible.
 For more details, see our [meta-scientific theoretical framework](https://etiennelebel.com/documents/lebeletal(2018,ampss)a-unified-framework-to-quantify-the-credibility-of-scientific-findings.pdf) that guides the implementation of our integrated system.
-See also our [current funding requesting document](https://docs.google.com/document/d/1zWPWeW8gh01BAc9ckTs4lebKDmcrLdHZ4ZCuzpPii1I/edit), which outlines our 5-year roadmap.
+See [below](https://github.com/ScienceCommons/curate_science#roadmap) for current features in development (1-year road map) and upcoming features (3-year road map).
+See our current [funding requesting document](https://docs.google.com/document/d/1zWPWeW8gh01BAc9ckTs4lebKDmcrLdHZ4ZCuzpPii1I/edit) for exciting funding opportunities.

 ![alt text](https://user-images.githubusercontent.com/4512335/76235166-1c72db00-6201-11ea-9709-d2582b381ce3.png)